-\ -&gt; section 9.3 ("Description of communication parameters to be adjusted")
+\ -&gt; section 9.3 (Description of communication parameter settings)

 9 Communication

 Using the serial system bus interface, the TROVIS 5576 Heating and District Heating Controller can communicate with a building control system.
 In combination with a suitable software for process visualization and communication, a complete control system can be implemented.
 The following communication settings are possible: